 In November 1999, the Company adopted the 1999 Stock Option Plan.
 Under the terms of the plan, the Board of Directors may grant non-qualified and incentive stock options and other awards to eligible employees and consultants.
+The Company's directors and most highly compensated officers are not eligible for awards under the plan.
 A total of 20,000,000 shares of Class A Common Stock was reserved for issuance under this plan.
 Substantially all of the options currently granted under the plan vest and become fully exercisable each year for three years in equal installments following the date of grant, based on continued employment, and have a term of ten years from the date of grant assuming continued employment.
 A total of 9,776,090 and 2,304,558 options to purchase common stock were available for grant under the 1999 Stock Option Plan at September 30, 2000 and December 31, 2000, respectively.